Submit files for analysis

 Closed—a final determination has been given by an analyst

-If you are signed in, you can see the status of any files you submit to us on the submission history page.
+You can see the status of any files you submit to us on the submission history page.

 How does Microsoft prioritize submissions